The Cauldstane Slap and Cross Borders Drove Road

 Back to Search

-From Mid Calder go through East Calder and southeast by road to the Lanark road (A70) and southwest along this road for 1km to the path on the left beyond Little Vantage where a signpost indicates the route to West Linton.
+Southwest of Little Vantage* (A70), a signpost indicates the route to West Linton.
 The path descends to cross the Water of Leith (footbridge), then climbs gradually to the Cauldstane Slap, the pass between West Cairn Hill and East Cairn Hill.
 1km south of the pass, the path becomes a track which goes down to Baddinsgill Reservoir, from the south end of which a road continues down to West Linton, first crossing an old Roman Road later used as the road to Biggar.

 From West Linton, take the B7059 southeast by Broomlee to the Moffat (A701) road, cross and go along the adjacent farm road southwest for 800m.
 Then go uphill by Romanno House Farm and southeast over the hill to Fingland Burn by a broad grassy track.
 On the south of Green Knowe at NT186462 take the lower track and at NT188461 (where a track leads round the hill to Fingland) take the footpath through a gate into the forest, across the stream and east through the forest to Greenside (or Courhope).
 From there go uphill and in about 270m leave the main track by taking the right-hand fork to cross a forest ride and continue up over the hill, descending to Upper and Nether Stewarton.
 Go east to the Lyne road (the Old Post Road) and south along it for about 0.5km, then turn left on the road to Upper Kidston.
 There, take a left to cross the stream and go round north and east of Hamilton Hill to a broad track leading to Peebles.